BraadMartin/simple-graphql-api/readme.md

 ### Manual Installation ###

 1. Upload the entire `/simple-graphql-api` directory to the `/wp-content/plugins/` directory.
-1. Activate 'GraphQL API' through the 'Plugins' menu in WordPress.
+1. Activate 'Simple GraphQL API' through the 'Plugins' menu in WordPress.

 ### Better Installation ###

-1. Go to Plugins > Add New in your WordPress admin and search for 'GraphQL API'.
+1. Go to Plugins > Add New in your WordPress admin and search for 'Simple GraphQL API'.
 1. Click Install.

 ## Frequently Asked Questions ##